Cap Anson: Retirement

 In 1907, Anson made another attempt to come back to baseball, acquiring a semi-pro team in the Chicago City League, which he would call "Anson's Colts".
 Anson initially had no intention of playing for the team, but in June 1907, at the age of 55, Anson started playing some games at first base in an attempt to boost poor attendance.
 Despite the draw of seeing Anson play, the team did not attract much attendance, and lost money for Anson.
 In the fall of 1908, Anson assembled a semi-pro football team, also called Anson's Colts.
 Although the football team won the city championship, they were not a financial success.

 Anson began acting during his baseball career.
 In 1888, he made his stage debut with a single appearance in Hoyt's play A Parlor Match at the Theatre Comique in Harlem.
 He also played himself in an 1895 Broadway play called The Runaway Colt, written to take advantage of his fame.
 Later, Anson began touring on the vaudeville circuit, a common practice for athletes of the time, which lasted up until about a year before his death.

 He first appeared in vaudeville in 1913 doing a monologue and a short dance.
 In 1914, George M. Cohan wrote a monologue for him, and in 1917, Cohan, with Chicago Tribune sportswriter Ring Lardner wrote another piece for him, titled First Aid for Father.
 Anson appeared with two of his grown daughters, Adele and Dorothy, and would bat papier-mâché baseballs made by Albert Spalding into the audience.
 He appeared in 1921 accompanied by his two daughters in an act written by Ring Lardner with songs by Herman Timberg.

-Anson retired from vaudeville in 1921, and continued to refuse a pension from Major League Baseball, despite having no other income.
+Anson retired from vaudeville in 1921, and continued to refuse a pension from the National League, despite having no other income.
 In April 1922, he became the general manager of a new golf club in the South Side of Chicago.